 Salmon is called the king of fish for good reason.
 Not only is it a good source of protein and heart-healthy fats, it is rich in iron, zinc, niacin, vitamin B6 and vitamin B12 and other nutrients needed for good health.
 And as added bonus to being one of the most nutritious types of fish to include in your diet, it preps easily, cooks in a matter of minutes and makes a delightful canvas to your favorite seasonings.

-As I like fast and easy food with loads of flavor, salmon fillets are one thing I always buy when I make a trip to the store.
-The fillets prepared with mayo topping or glazed with sweet chili are regular rotations at our dinner table but this honey garlic salmon, expectedly, gets the most requests.
+We enjoy salmon fillets prepared with mayo topping or glazed with sweet chili as regular rotations at our dinner table but this honey garlic salmon, expectedly, gets the most requests.

 Requiring simple ingredients and minimal fuss, I am just happy to oblige. 🙂